olaoluwa057/comitium/README.md

-# FiatDao Comitium
+# FIAT DAO Comitium

 Implements continuous rewards for staking FDT in the DAO.
 Implements logic for determining DAO voting power based upon amount of FDT deposited (which becomes vFDT) plus a multiplier (up to 2x) awarded to those who lock their FDT in the DAO for a specified period (up to 1 year).
 Those that lock their vFDT for 1 year receive a 2x multiplier; those that lock their vFDT for 6 months receive a 1.5x multiplier, and so on.
 Also allows users to delegate their vFDT voting power to a secondary wallet address.
 **NOTE:** The vFDT multiplier ONLY affects voting power; it does NOT affect rewards.
 All users who stake FDT receive the same reward rate regardless of the amount of time they have locked or not locked.

 ##  Contracts
 ### Comitium.sol
 Allows users to deposit FDT into the DAO, withdraw it, lock for a time period to increase their voting power (does not affect rewards), and delegate their vFDT voting power to a secondary wallet address.
-Interacts with [Rewards.sol](https://github.com/FiatDAO/FIAT-Comitium/blob/master/contracts/Rewards.sol) contract to check balances and update upon deposit/withdraw.
-Interacts with [Governance.sol](https://github.com/FiatDAO/FIAT-DAO/blob/master/contracts/Governance.sol) contract to specify how much voting power (vFDT) a wallet address has for use in voting on or creating DAO proposals.
+Interacts with [Rewards.sol](https://github.com/fiatdao/comitium/blob/main/contracts/Rewards.sol) contract to check balances and update upon deposit/withdraw.
+Interacts with [Governance.sol](https://github.com/fiatdao/senatus/blob/main/contracts/Governance.sol) contract to specify how much voting power (vFDT) a wallet address has for use in voting on or creating DAO proposals.
 #### Actions
 - deposit
 - withdraw